 What to Eat

-Don’t miss the famous Fergburger, open 24 hours with a line out the door.
-Vegetarians need not worry, as there’s a cleverly named, delicious “Holier Than Thou” tofu burger with spicy satay, coconut, and coriander sauce or the “Bun Laden” falafel burger with lemon yogurt and chipotle chili sauce (both are about $13 NZD, or $9.50 USD).
-Those with a sweet tooth should venture next door to Fergbaker (open until 4:30 a.m.) for chocolate croissants, scones, cupcakes, mini-tarts, and eclairs.
-They also have savory items, including an array of focaccia, bread rolls, and bagels.
+Don’t miss the famous Fergburger, which attracts locals and visitors alike.
+Vegetarians need not worry, as there’s a cleverly named, delicious “Holier Than Thou” tofu burger with a spicy satay, coconut, and coriander sauce.
+Meanwhile, those with a sweet tooth should venture next door to Fergbaker for chocolate almond croissants, scones, cupcakes, mini-tarts, and eclairs.
+Savory staples include focaccia, bread rolls, and bagels.

-For a quick bite or a picnic lunch, head over to downtown’s popular, always-bustling Four Square market, a New Zealand grocery store chain with a wide selection of gourmet cheeses, wines, chocolates, breads, dips, local dairy products, and more.
+For fine dining that won't break the bank, head to Lombardi’s Restaurant.
+Located inside the posh Hotel St Moritz, this restaurant features mouthwatering eats (ranging from wood-fired pizzas to fresh seafood) and charming décor.
+To take your experience to the next level, reserve a table overlooking the lake.
+Or, for a quick bite or a picnic lunch, head over to downtown’s always-bustling Four Square, a New Zealand grocery store chain with a wide selection of gourmet cheeses, wines, chocolates, bread, dips, dairy products, and more.

 Nearby Places to Visit

-Queenstown is 25 minutes by car to Arrowtown, a former 19th-century gold mining city, now buzzing with cafés, eateries, and a scenic riverside trail.
+Queenstown is 25 minutes by car to Arrowtown, a former 19th-century gold-mining city that's now buzzing with cafés, eateries, and a scenic riverside trail.
 Stop for lunch at the Postmasters Residence Restaurant, a carefully preserved cottage where the town’s postmaster once lived (the flavorful tomato soup is a must).
-Also visit the historic Arrowtown Chinese Settlement for a closer look at the village where Chinese settlers once lived.
+Also, visit the historic Arrowtown Chinese Settlement for a closer look at the village where Chinese settlers once lived.

 The serene town of Glenorchy is worth visiting just for the drive.
 The Glenorchy-Queenstown Road curves alongside Lake Wakatipu for an incredibly scenic road trip, perhaps one of the country’s best.
 Once there, bask in the awe-inspiring surroundings, famously depicted in films such as the Lord of the Rings trilogy and Chronicles of Narnia.